Resident Handbook Introduction

 - An affiliation agreement from the visiting resident’s sponsoring institution is required stating the following information:

-The affiliation agreement must be received by the host program at MUSC and approved by the University/MUHA Legal Office, Annette Drachman, and signed by the Dean of the College of Medicine, Dr. Etta Pisano.
+The affiliation agreement must be received by the host program at MUSC, approved/signed by the University/MUHA Legal Counsel, Annette Drachman, and by the CEO of MUSC Health/Vice President for Health Affairs of MUSC, Dr. Pat Cawley.